SAP-samples/logistics-business-network-integration/README.md

 ![](Upload/2.png)

+NEW PROCESS FROM LEON, central e-mail for tenant request - NEED TO BE REFLECTED IN HERE ADD ALSO SLIDES FROM NATALIE FOR TENANT TYPE EXPLANATION.

 To be able to communicate to LBN carriers or network partners have to request for a free test B2B account.
 Click on the below link and follow the steps in the [link](https://www.sapstore.com/solutions/46401/) to request for a new B2B test account in LBN.